 SUSS is currently providing 8 full-time degree courses.
 Those who are strapped for cash might want to choose UniSIM over other alternatives due to their subsidies from MOE.
 Being considered a local university, graduates from SUSS might have a better shot at government and civil sector jobs.
 Ministries already send their employees to get their degrees from SUSS regularly.
 Additionally, for those who want to pursue business/accountancy studies but did not attain the high GPAs that the big 3 require, you can consider SUSS as a good alternative.
 According to SUSS, the average poly GPA at the 10th percentile was 3.4 out of 4 (2014).
 This is in comparison to the accountancy courses at NUS at 3.73, NTU at 3.71 and SMU at 3.7.
 (2018/19)

 Source of Data:

-UniSIM Part-Time courses
+2. SUSS Part-Time courses

 Don’t let the words ‘Part-Time’ fool you.
 Part-Time students do not learn less than Full-Time students.
-In fact, Part-Time students require the exact same number of modules as any other Full-Time student in order to graduate.
+In fact, Part-Time students require the exact same number of modules like any other Full-Time student in order to graduate.
 The classes are simply held at night or during weekends.
 If it’s the same, then why choose the part-time courses over the full-time ones?

-- World class education outside of Singapore
+3. World class education outside of Singapore

-Other degrees in a more specialised field
+4. Other degrees in a more specialised field

 Why join SIM-UOL’s business programs when you would be competing with the hordes of other business grads from every other private university AND local universities when you graduate?
 The local universities churn out thousands of business/accountancy grads each year.
 Think you can hide by taking a social science degree like psychology?
 Think again, NUS FASS, NTU HSS and SMU SS grads will be competing with you too.
 So here’s a suggestion, why not choose a degree that has less competition in the workforce?